sannekarlsson/sannekarlsson.github.io/README.md

 # sannekarlsson.github.io

-These files are built with [Parcel](https://parceljs.org/).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Development

+Development files can be found in the source branch.